Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

 My research consists of developing reduced order models such as amplitude equations to study ...

-More info about my research topics can be found under [Research](https://alessandro-bongarzone.github.io/research/) in the navigation bar.
+More info about my research topics can be found under [Research & Tutorials](https://alessandro-bongarzone.github.io/research/) in the navigation bar.

 Background